 There are plenty of spring roll recipes out there, so you may be wondering what distinguishes a Thai spring roll from any of the others.
 In Chinese cuisine, there are crispy, fried spring rolls with a cabbage mixture and wrapped in an egg-based wrapper.

 Meanwhile, Thailand and Vietnam contain both fresh and fried spring rolls.
 These versions have different types of fillings and wrappers, such as rice paper or lettuce.
+Unlike the spring roll wrappers I use in this recipe, rice paper requires a quick soak to hydrate it and make it pliable for filling and rolling.
+It is excellent for a Vietnamese fresh spring roll recipe filled with cooked shrimp and herbs.
 Meanwhile, the Philippines has a type of spring roll called lumpia.
 It involves a thin wrapper, filled with ground meat, and fried.
 The varieties of spring rolls are really endless in Asia.
+Moreover, almost everyone seems to enjoy them as they have a multitude of textures and a ton of flavour in little bundles.

 These Thai spring rolls are wrapped in spring roll wrappers.
 You should be able to find spring roll wrappers in the international section of your grocery store.
 Otherwise, look for an Asian grocery store or even order them online.